yjg30737/pyqt-openai/README.md

 ## Troubleshooting
 ### Common Issues
-**- Issues Related to PyAudio**
+#### Issues Related to PyAudio
 - This issue is often due to the absence of PortAudio.
 Make sure to install PortAudio before you install PyAudio.
-**- Issues Related to PySide6 During Installation**
+#### Issues Related to PySide6 During Installation
 - As of October 14, 2024, PySide6 supports Python versions above 3.9 and below 3.13.
 If support for Python 3.13 is added in the future, you can remove this note.
-**- Handling Error Messages Related to Software Updates (Windows)**
+#### Handling Error Messages Related to Software Updates (Windows)
-  - If you encounter the following error message when trying to update VividNode via the auto-update feature: **PermissionError: [Errno 13] Permission denied**
-  - To resolve this issue, run VividNode as an administrator.
+- If you encounter the following error message when trying to update VividNode via the auto-update feature: **PermissionError: [Errno 13] Permission denied**, To resolve this issue, run VividNode as an administrator.
-**- Incomplete or Inaccurate Translations**
+#### Incomplete or Inaccurate Translations
 - If you come across incomplete or unnatural translations, please update the **pyqt_openai/lang/translations.json** file.

 If the solutions listed here don’t resolve your issue, please report it by [opening an issue](https://github.com/yjg30737/pyqt-openai/issues).

 ## Disclaimer